-Here are four things you should read that have challenged, informed, and fascinated me lately.
+Here are four things that have challenged, informed, and fascinated me lately.

 1. Finding God in the Cosmos, from America Magazine (here).